Appearance

 | Subgraph Out (MIDI) | MIDI output port |

-| Subgraph In (Data) | Data input port |
+| Subgraph In (Data) | Data input port (events and values) |

 | Subgraph Out (Data) | Data output port |

 Each port node you add inside the subgraph creates a corresponding pin on the outside.
+The pin colour and label match the port type so it's clear what kind of signal each one expects.

 Editing a Subgraph

-- Breadcrumb navigation shows your current depth
+- Breadcrumb navigation shows your current depth.

 Saving Subgraphs

-- Right-click the subgraph → Save as Subgraph Preset
+- Select Save as Subgraph Preset

 Subgraphs are stored in ~/Music/MManufacturer/MNodes/Library/Subgraphs/.
+This path can be customized in Settings → General.

 Use Cases

-- Custom instruments:Wrap an oscillator + filter + envelope into a "Synth Voice" subgraph
+- Custom instruments: Wrap an oscillator + filter + envelope into a "Synth Voice" subgraph

-- Effect chains:Package a reverb + delay + compression chain as a single module
+- Effect chains: Package a reverb + delay + compression chain as a single module

-- Reusable modules:Build utility blocks you use across different patches
+- Reusable modules: Build utility blocks you use across different patches

-- Organization:Keep complex patches clean by grouping related nodes
+- Organization: Keep complex patches clean by grouping related nodes

 Random Patch Generator